 Calculation of Federal Grades

-Tobacco control and prevention measures at the federal level are graded in four distinct areas: U.S. Food and Drug Administration (FDA) regulation of tobacco products; federal coverage of tobacco cessation treatment; the amount of the federal excise tax on cigarettes; and the ratification of the Framework Convention on Tobacco Control.
-The sources for the targets and the basis of the evaluation criteria are described below.
+Tobacco control and prevention measures at the federal level are graded in five areas: federal regulation of tobacco products; federal coverage of treatments to quit tobacco; federal excise taxes on tobacco products; federal mass media campaigns; and federal minimum age of sale for tobacco products.
+The sources for the targets and the basis of the evaluation criteria for each category are described at the links below: